savanasunilkumar/causal-temporal-gnn/M3_BENCHMARK_GUIDE.md

 ## Overview

-Complete benchmarking suite for testing the Causal Temporal GNN on Apple M3 (8GB memory) against standard baselines using MovieLens 100K dataset.
+Benchmarking suite for testing the Causal Temporal GNN on Apple M3 (8GB memory) against standard baselines using the MovieLens 100K dataset.

 ## Quick Start